İskender Pala: Career

 After graduation he was working in the department's seminary library as a clerk and waiting for an open teaching assistantship position.
 It was just before the 1980 Turkish coup d'état.
-Ideological differences and unsolved murders was at a peak.
+Ideological differences and unsolved murders were at a peak.
 He got married after the coup.
 However, his clerk salary and part-time teaching job at a high school were not enough to get by.
-He applied Navy's advertisement about hiring a literature teacher as an officer in the newspaper.
+He applied for Navy's advertisement about hiring a literature teacher as an officer in the newspaper.
 In December, 1980 he entered an examination and an interview.
 While waiting for the results he won teaching assistantship examination at the university in spring of 1981.
 However, the hiring process was interrupted and results of the examination were cancelled.
 While he was waiting for a new examination date, he was accepted to the Navy.
 He was in dilemma and eventually decided against joining the Navy.
 In 1981 the university did not repeat the selection examination but he financially was in a difficult position.
 Luckily, the Navy put an advertisement about hiring a literature teacher as an officer in the newspaper again in 1981.
 He repeated the process and entered the Navy on May 27, 1982, as an ensign.

 His first assignment was to Turkish Naval High School in Istanbul.
 In 1983, he completed his Litt.
 D. in Classic Turkish Litreture at Istanbul University Vocational School of Social Sciences.
 As a result of his academic advancement he was promoted to Lieutenant Junior Grade in August 1984.